SamyShaawat/Toys-Shop/README.md

 # Toys-Shop
-# features of the website:
+# Features of the website:
 1. Sign up (register for new user)
 2. Log in for the users
 3. Search of the product name or brand and price else